 - 2 All Spice pods

 - The little Seasoning packet that comes with store-bought corned beef

 To Start: Rinse the brisket off of any of the brine, completely dry off the roast and preheat your oven to 325º.

-Step One: In a dutch oven add oil and brown the meat one every side on medium-high heat until it is golden brown.
+- In a Dutch oven add oil and brown the meat one every side on medium-high heat until it is golden brown.
 Remove from pan lay the onion rings on the bottom of the pot before placing the corned beef back on top of the onions.
 Add the whole (ish you will know if a sip or so is missing?) bottle of Guinness, and all the seasonings place the lid on and place in the oven for 3 hours.

-Step Two: Pull the roast out and place all the veggies in the liquid, there should be more liquid than when you started making sure the veggies are fully covered.
+- Pull the roast out and place all the veggies in the liquid, there should be more liquid than when you started making sure the veggies are fully covered.
 Place the corned beef on top of the veggies with the fat side up. place back in the oven for 30 minutes, covered.
-After 30 minutes take the lid off and cook for another 30 minutes checking the liquid every once in a while to make sure the liquid doesn't get too low.
+After 30 minutes take the lid off and cook for another 30 minutes checking the liquid every once in a while, to make sure the liquid doesn't get too low.

 Finishing: Once the vegetables are cooked through and the meat is tender and falling apart, removed everything from the pot and let cool for a few.
 Slice the corned beef making sure to cut against the grain to avoid getting stringy meat.
 I always serve my corned beef with my favorite spicy mustard.